-The problem was simple to explain but there was no apparent solution.
-Why shouldn’t online sellers be able to protect their merchandise from return fraud just like brick-and-mortar stores have protected their merchandise from shoplifting since the 1960s?
+The problem was simple to explain, but there was no apparent solution.
+Why shouldn’t online sellers be able to protect their merchandise from e-commerce return fraud just like brick-and-mortar stores have protected their products from shoplifting since the 1960s?

-In 2010 I was a stay at home Mom with 2 children under 2 and had started an ebay business to help maintain some sanity in the chaos of motherhood!
-As my sales figures began to rise, I became bolder in the value of the merchandise that I sold.
-Making $5-$10 profit per sale soon evolved into $100 or more for some items.
-And then came the designer dresses, sunglasses, shoes and handbags that could turn a more handsome profit again.
+In 2010 I was a stay at home Mom with two children under 2 and had started an ebay business to help maintain some sanity in the chaos of motherhood.
+As my sales figures began to rise, I became bolder in the value of the merchandise I sold. $5-$10 profit per sale soon evolved into $100 or more for some items.
+And then came the designer dresses, sunglasses, shoes, and handbags that could turn a more handsome profit.

 My ebay photos from 2014 showing the Emilio Pucci dress that started the return tag journey

 I couldn't afford the risk of having this dress worn and returned

 One dress caused me great concern because of the unknown risk that would come when it sold.
 I had listed for sale a yellow and green tropical print, silk Emilio Pucci gown that had graced the runway in 2009 – it originally retailed for a staggering $7,595, and Michelle Ye wore the same gown on the red carpet at Cannes for the screening of the film 'Vengeance'!
 What if the person who bought it wore it to their special event, tags tucked in out of sight, and returned it?
 Would I have any case to argue because I would have no proof?
 In this scenario, the cost was high as the dress would have lost most of its value if it came back with signs of wear.

 Other designer merchandise from my ebay store which had a high risk of wear and return.
 Photo credits Emilio Pucci

 WHO IS ON THE SIDE OF THE ONLINE SELLER?